 You can submit a purchase request for resources published in the last 12 months.
-Resources older than 12 months can be requested through the Document Delivery service.
+Resources older than 12 months can be requested from other libraries via Library Search.
 Don’t worry if you use the wrong request option, Library staff will figure it out.

 Please discuss significant or more complex purchase recommendations with your Faculty Librarian.

 How do I submit a purchase request?

 - Go to Citation Search in Library Search and click Sign-in in the top right corner.

 - Select the Book option on the Citation Search form.